 1.3.
-Does your medical school curriculum address the impacts of extreme weather events on individual health and/or on healthcare systems?
-3 This topic was explored in depth by the core curriculum.
-2 This topic was briefly covered in the core curriculum.
-1 This topic was covered in elective coursework.
-0 This topic was not covered.
+Does your medical school curriculum address the impacts of extreme weather even ts on individual health and/or on healthcare systems?

+This topic was explored in depth by the core curriculum.
+(3 points)

+This topic was briefly covered in the core curriculum.
+(2 points)

+This topic was covered in elective coursework.
+(1 point)

+This topic was not covered.
+(0 points)

 Score explanation: Several lectures in Einstein's Ml core curriculum course "Health Systems & Health Equity" discuss this topic.
 A lecture titled "Climate Change and Health Equity" includes multiple slides explaining the impact of extreme weather events on both individual health and the healthcare system, using recent hurricanes as an example.
-Additionally, the Climate Justice pre-session readings (linked here, here, and here) included several articles discussing extreme weather events and the health risk they pose.
+Additionally, the Climate Justice pre-session readings (linked here, and <a href=here) included several articles discussing extreme weather events and the health risk they pose.